Towards enriched universal algebra: Terms

-\begin{rem} If $s:(X,Y)$ and $t:(Y,Z)$ are terms given as in point (1) and/or (2) of Definition~\ref{terms}, then they can be identified with morphism of ($\Theta_{\mathbb L}^\lambda$ and hence of) $\ct_\mathbb L^\kappa$, and hence as extended terms.
+\begin{rem} If $s:(X,Y)$ and $t:(Y,Z)$ are terms given as in point (1) and/or (2) of Definition~\ref{terms}, then they can be identified with morphisms of $\Theta_{\mathbb L}^\lambda$ (and hence, by the arguments above, of) $\ct_\mathbb L^\kappa$, and hence as extended terms.
 This is well-defined since their composition as morphisms of $\ct_\mathbb L^\kappa$ has the same interpretation as their composition as terms.
-Similarly, in rule (4), $(s\circ t)^Z$ and $s^Z\circ t^Z$ have the same interpretation.
-The same happens for rule (4) since $\ct_\mathbb L^\kappa$ has powers by $\lambda$-presentable objects, and the interpretation preserves it (see also Remark~\ref{tuple}).\\ It follows that every term can be naturally seen as an extended term. \end{rem}
+Then, arguing recursively, a $\kappa$-ary term $t$ from rule (3) can be seen as a morphism in $\ct_\mathbb L^\kappa$; under this correspondence, the term $t^Z$ corresponds to the power of $t$ by $Z$ in $\ct_\mathbb L^\kappa$.
+Similarly, in rule (4), the term $s(t_I)$ and the extended term $s\circ (\prod_it_i)$ have the same interpretation.
+It follows that every term can be naturally seen as an extended term. \end{rem}

 \begin{rem} In \cite[Definition~3.2]{LP} a {\em parametrized operation}, restricted to our specific setting, is defined as a $\cv$-natural transformation

 where as usual $U\colon \Str(\mathbb L)\to \cv$ is the forgetful $\cv$-functor and $X,Y$ are objects of $\cv$.
 By adjointness, this corresponds to a $\cv$-natural $\Str(\mathbb L)(FX,-)\to \Str(\mathbb L)(FY,-)$, which in turn is just a map $FY\to FX$ in $\Str(\mathbb L)$.
 Thus our extended terms and their parametrized operations coincide. \end{rem}